2023 Formula 2 Championship

-The 2023 FIA Formula 2 Championship is a motor racing championship for Formula 2 cars that is sanctioned by the Fédération Internationale de l'Automobile (FIA).
-The championship is the fifty-seventh season of Formula 2 racing and the seventh season run under the FIA Formula 2 Championship moniker.
-It is an open-wheel racing category that serves as the second tier of formula racing in the FIA Global Pathway.
-The category is run in support of selected rounds of the 2023 FIA Formula One World Championship.
-As the championship is a spec series, all teams and drivers that compete in the championship run the same car, the Dallara F2 2018.
+The 2023 FIA Formula 2 Championship was a motor racing championship for Formula 2 cars sanctioned by the Fédération Internationale de l'Automobile (FIA).
+The championship was the fifty-seventh season of Formula 2 racing and the seventh season run under the FIA Formula 2 Championship moniker.
+It was an open-wheel racing category serving as the second tier of formula racing in the FIA Global Pathway.
+The category was run in support of selected rounds of the 2023 Formula One World Championship.
+As the championship was a spec series, all teams and drivers competing in the championship ran the same car, the Dallara F2 2018.

+Despite winning one race all season, Théo Pourchaire clinched the drivers' championship on the final round in Abu Dhabi for ART Grand Prix, who took its first teams' title in F2 history.
+Prema Racing's Frederik Vesti was runner-up, followed by Invicta Virtuosi Racing's Jack Doohan.

+After all 26 races were completed in this season (the round in Imola being cancelled due to the 2023 Emilia-Romagna floods), 13 different drivers won races: Vesti took six victories, while his teammate Oliver Bearman took four.
+Ayumu Iwasa and Doohan each won three races, while Dennis Hauger won twice.
+Aside from Pourchaire, Ralph Boschung took his sole victory on his 96th race start in the sprint race in Bahrain.
+Other drivers having one victory to their name this season are Jak Crawford and Richard Verschoor who took their and their teams' maiden wins respectively in Austria, and Victor Martins in Silverstone despite receiving a five-second time penalty.
+Enzo Fittipaldi became a Formula 2 race winner for the first time when he won the sprint race in Belgium, while Isack Hadjar also took his first ever race win in the championship, winning the Zandvoort sprint race, where no points were awarded due to less than two racing laps being completed.
+Clément Novalak also took his first ever victory in Formula 2 at Zandvoort.

-2023 is the final season using the Dallara F2 2018 chassis and Mecachrome V634T 3.4-litre V6 single-turbocharged engine package which debuted in the 2018 season.
-A brand new chassis and engine package will be introduced for the 2024 season onwards.
+2023 was the final season using the Dallara F2 2018 chassis which debuted in the 2018 season.
+Starting in 2024, a new chassis will be introduced.

-MP Motorsport entered the championship as the reigning teams' champion, having secured their title at the final round of the 2022 season in Abu Dhabi.

 Entries

-The following teams and drivers are under contract to compete in the 2023 championship.
-As the championship is a spec series, all competitors race with an identical Dallara F2 2018 chassis with a V6 turbo engine developed by Mecachrome.
-Teams compete with tyres supplied by Pirelli.
+The following teams and drivers were under contract to compete in the 2023 Formula 2 Championship.
+As the championship was a spec series, all teams competed with an identical Dallara F2 2018 chassis with a V6 turbo engine developed by Mecachrome.
+All teams competed with tyres supplied by Pirelli.